Top of the page

 Foods that have 15 grams of carbohydrate include:

-If you have problems with severe low blood sugar, someone else may have to give you a shot of glucagon.
+If you have problems with severe low blood sugar, or are unable to swallow, someone else may have to give you a shot of glucagon.
 This is a hormone that raises blood sugar levels quickly.

 You can take steps to prevent low blood sugar.